Skip to main content

 4. To start dialing, click Start session.
 Depending on the type of dialer your are using in the campaign, different logic of dialing will be applied.

-The dialing logic applied to your calls will vary depending on the type of dialer selected for your campaign.
-To fully understand how calls are managed, learn more about dialing calls through Sequential Dialing or Parallel Dialing.
+The dialing logic applied to your calls will vary depending on the dialing mode selected for your campaign.
+To fully understand how calls are managed, learn more about AI Sales Dialer: Sequential Mode (1 line) or AI Sales Dialer: Parallel Mode (2+ lines).

 The Contacts Queue displays the contacts currently assigned to your agent for campaign dialing, offering a clear and organized view of upcoming calls.